 In all things, we should strive to follow the example of our Savior.
-He taught us how to treat those who are different, those who are antagonistic, those who are zealous.
+He taught us how to treat those who are different, those who are antagonistic, and those who are zealous.
 Look specifically at scriptures that have Christ interacting with another person.
 Jesus the Christ by James E. Talmadge is also a great resource that can help us better understand the life of Christ.

 Don’t Focus on Performative Actions

 It’s easy to feel a lot of pressure to vocalize support just for the sake of “wokeness,” especially on social media.
 Not only is this an ineffective form of support, but it doesn’t help us grow spiritually.
-Jesus always counseled to act with real intent and good motivations.
+Jesus always counseled us to act with real intent and good motivations.

 When we act with pride, wondering how we’ll appear to others, our hearts don’t expand.
 We don’t understand our fellow travelers.
 We can even become annoyed, feeling like things are being shoved down our throats.

-Instead, access what you understand and what you’ve been taught from God.
+Instead, access what you understand and what you’ve been taught by God.
 Seek more information.
 Prayerfully consider how you can help those in your community.
 Here are a few ideas on ways you can support marginalized persons without performing:

 - Listen to understand those who are or have been marginalized